istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 The network policies satisfy the first requirement since they can control any TCP traffic.
 Network policies only partially satisfy requirements 3 and 4 because cluster operators can specify policies per cluster or per pod but operators can't identify external services by domain names.
-The fifth requirement is satisfied if the attackers are not able to break from a malicious container into the Kubernetes node and to interfere with the implementation of the Kubernetes Network Policies inside the node.
+Network policies only satisfy the fifth requirement if the attackers are not able to break from a malicious container into the Kubernetes node and to interfere with the implementation of the Kubernetes Network Policies inside the node.
 The sixth requirement is satisfied as well: there is no need to change the code or the container environment.
 We can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic